What are the treatment options for lung cancer? The National Cancer Centre Singapore (NCCS) answers.

 Singapore patients with advanced stage lung cancer can look forward to living longer thanks to a better understanding of the disease and more effective lung cancer treatment.

-“Traditionally, lung cancer patients would go through the first four to six cycles of chemotherapy then wait to see if the disease returned or worsened before resuming treatment,” says Dr Daniel Tan.
+“Traditionally, lung cancer patients would go through the first four to six cycles of chemotherapy then wait to see if the disease returned or worsened before resuming treatment,” says Clin Assoc Prof Tan.

 Recent advances in histology and molecular science have identified several subtypes of lung cancer, helping doctors better predict which patients will benefit from which therapy.
 For instance, maintenance treatment – where patients undergo 10-min chemotherapy sessions once every three weeks – has been linked to better survival in patients with advanced non-squamous non-small cell lung cancer.